top of page

 • Keep Records: You must keep accurate records of all your business expenses, including receipts and invoices, to support your tax return.

-• Capital Allowances: For long-lasting assets you buy for your business, like a van or expensive machinery, you don't claim the full cost as an expense in one year.
+• Capital Allowances: For long-lasting assets bought for your business, like a van or expensive machinery, you don't claim the full cost as an expense in one year.
 Instead, you claim a portion of the cost each year through "Capital Allowances."

 Tax law can be complex and is subject to change.
 Always consult a qualified accountant or check the latest guidance from HMRC to ensure you are claiming the correct deductions for your specific circumstances.